meteorhacks/meteor-ssr/README.md

 Now, you can render Blaze templates on the server very easily.
 And also, you can assign helpers for templates in the server as well.

+> Previously, this package loads all the client side templates when your app starts.
+> But now meteor don't allow us to do that.
+So that behaviour has been removed.

 ### Installation

 ```bash